Mecca, California: Geography and climate

+The highest temperature recorded in Mecca was 126 °F on September 2, 1950 and June 26, 1990, holding the record for the highest temperature recorded on Earth in September until it reached 127 °F in Death Valley in 2022.
+Annual rainfall averages 3.05 in, with the wettest "rain year" being from July 1991 to June 1992 when 8.85 in fell, and the driest from July 1995 to June 1996 with only 0.19 in.
+The wettest month has been September 1976 with 5.67 in, and the wettest day September 11, 1976 with 4.00 in – one-third more than the average annual rainfall.

 Landmarks

 The focal point of the community is the Mecca Family and Farm Worker's Service Center.
 In 1999, California Rural Legal Assistance, Inc., filed 30 complaints of discrimination against Riverside County.
 The U.S. Department of Housing and Urban Development investigated the complaints and determined that Riverside County's housing policies and code enforcement activities demonstrated a pattern of discrimination against Latino renters and homeowners.
-The County agreed to construct the Farmworker Service Center as part of a multimillion-dollar settlement agreement entered into to avoid further litigation.
+The county agreed to construct the Farmworker Service Center as part of a multimillion-dollar settlement agreement entered into to avoid further litigation.
 The Farmworker Service Center was inaugurated in 2005 and houses a health clinic, day care facility, offices for the Economic Development Department, and provides information and referrals to government services that can be accessed by the community's largely farmworker population.

-Following the construction of the Farmworker Service Center, the County committed to other investments including the Mecca-North Shore Community Library and the Mecca Fire Station, both inaugurated in 2011.
+Following the construction of the Farmworker Service Center, the county committed to other investments including the Mecca-North Shore Community Library and the Mecca Fire Station, both inaugurated in 2011.

 Also in 2011, the Boys & Girls Club of Coachella Valley opened its biggest unit in California.
-Located next door to the Mecca Community Service Center, the Club presently serves c.
+Located next door to the Mecca Community Service Center, the club presently serves c.
 350 children from Mecca and surrounding areas.